 The Wick rotation pops up as a “mere technical trick” in quantum field theoretical calculations.
 Making the time coordinate complex $t \to i \tau$ is described as “analytic continuation” and helps to solve integrals.
 Certainly, there is nothing deep behind this technical trick, right?

 There is one observation that makes me (and others) wonder:

 This is puzzling.
 On the one hand, we have ordinary statistical mechanics that we understand perfectly well.
 When we want to make a statement about a system where we don’t know all the details, we invoke the principle of maximum entropy and get as a result the famous Boltzmann distribution $\propto exp(-E/T)$.
 This distribution tells us the probabilities to find the system, depending on the energy $E$, in the various macroscopic states.
 There is nothing mysterious about this.
 The principle of maximum entropy is simply an optimal guessing strategy in situations where we don’t know all the details.
-(If you don’t know this perspective on entropy you can read about it, for example, here and the references therein).
+(If you don’t know this perspective on entropy you can read about it, for example, here).
 This interpretation due to Jaynes and the derivation of the Boltzmann distribution are completely satisfactory.
 It is no exaggeration when we say that we understand statistical mechanics.